-If you ask a typical Kenyan, on what prevents the country from growing rich. you are going to have a lot of insights.
-Corruption, education, living cost… CIS has conducted 122 interviews, to uncover why is Kenyan’s income still lacking behind the developed countries.
+If you ask a typical Kenyan on what prevents the country from growing rich, you are going to have a lot of insights.
+Corruption, education, living cost… CIS has conducted 122 interviews, to uncover why Kenyans’ incomes are still lagging behind those in developed countries.

-While in Germany, Denmark, a lot of households have switched to cost-free solar energy to generate electricity, on average, a Kenyan primary school spends on average 25USD a month on kerosene just to power up the school!
+While in Germany and Denmark a lot of households have switched to cost-free solar energy to generate electricity, a Kenyan primary school spends on average 25USD a month on kerosene just to power up the school!
 Imagine if every Kenyan primary school saves 25USD a month on electricity, the country can save up to 9Million USD alone in a year.

 Great progress comes from small steps.
-At the upcoming blog posts, we will explain the CIS approach to assist Kenya in accumulating wealth.
+In the upcoming blog posts, we will explain the CIS approach to assist Kenya in accumulating wealth.
 Stay tuned!